zodeus/wendlewind/Grafted/Content/Notes/notes.md

 # Things
 - Festering fields
 - Fester Pus
+- Rune stones for things like TP

+# Persistence
+- Helpful Hound - drags body home if dead but has brain
+- Shaman - Can resurrect a brainy body
+- Brain in a Vat - can upload brain state (requires item), can reload brain into a new body upon death

 # Home Stuff
 - Clear the bodies,
-  - place them in a heap infront of your home.
+  - place them in a heap in front of your home.
   - Bury them behind your home.
 - Clean the blood
   - requires alcohol